BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/erebor_reclaimed_king_dain.md

 **"Will you follow me, one last time?"** - All models in this army list change their Iron Hills keyword for the Erebor keyword.
 All friendly Erebor Dwarf models from this army list gain the Du Bekar special rule.

-**"Du Bekar"** - A model with this special rule counts as being in range of a banner if they are within 6" of Dain Ironfoot, King Under the Mountain.
+**"Du Bekar"** - A model with this special rule counts as being in range of a [banner][Banner] if they are within 6" of Dain Ironfoot, King Under the Mountain.

 ## HEROES OF EREBOR RECLAIMED (KING DAIN)